-Postcolonial Studies @ Emory is a student-authored project in (perpetual) progress at the English Department at Emory University.
-Begun in Spring 1996, it aims to furnish introductory level information on important creative and critical figures and significant topics in Postcolonial Studies.
+Postcolonial Studies @ Emory is a project developed by Deepika Bahri, associate professsor in the English Department at Emory University.
+Initiated in Spring 1996, and in continual development since then, it aims to furnish introductory information on important figures and significant topics in Postcolonial and Critical Global Studies.

 Postcolonial Studies @ Emory is now an interactive site.
-It includes opportunities for scholars to share information about calls for papers on topics related to Postcolonial Studies, as well as information about new publications and articles in postcolonial studies that individuals would like to bring to our collective attention.
-Moreover, readers can now contribute comments on pages, including corrective information, relevant new publications on the page topic, or, of course, kudos.
-Here you may post CFPs, and announcements about relevant publications, preferably with a brief summary.
-The revamped site has undergone several usability tests to make it accessible to a range of users; we apologize if we have been unable to accommodate the needs of others.
+You can post information about calls for papers on topics related to Postcolonial Studies here, or announce new publications and articles in the field.
+Feel free to contribute by way of comments on pages, including corrective information, relevant new publications on the page topic, or, of course, kudos.
+Here you may post CFPs, and publication announcements, preferably with a brief summary.
+The revamped site has undergone several usability tests to make it accessible to a range of users.
 If you have questions, please e-mail the faculty developer of this project, Deepika Bahri.
-Please note that we are not able to furnish email, snail mail, or any other contact information about the many authors, critics, and artists listed on this site.
+Please note that we are not able to furnish email, snail mail, or any other contact information about the authors, critics, and artists listed on this site.
 Since many requests have come in over the years for information about citing from these pages, or reproducing them for course packs, an instructions page has been developed for your convenience here.

 Project Management: Moya Bailey